Enterprise Social Media Scheduling and Publishing

 Buyers who pay for production through one tool and scheduling through another pay for the work in two places.
 The handoff between tools means exporting drafts, importing into the scheduler, and reformatting for each channel.
 That adds a tax to every campaign.

-Apaya’s scheduling and publishing layer is the same workspace that produced the posts.
+Apaya’s scheduling and publishing layer is part of the same brand workspace that produced the posts.
 Drafts come from AI social media content production.
-Approval happens in the review queue.
-Approved posts move to the calendar.
-Auto-publishing handles the ship step at the scheduled time across LinkedIn, Instagram, Facebook, and X.
+Approval happens in the brand’s review queue.
+Approved posts move to that brand’s calendar.
+Auto-publishing handles the ship step at the scheduled time across LinkedIn, Instagram, Facebook, X, and TikTok.

-The content calendar shows every brand’s posts in timeline, week, or month views.
-Filters at the top control which brand, channel, status, or campaign is visible.
+Each brand inside the tenant has its own content calendar in timeline, week, or month views.
+Filters at the top control which channel, status, or campaign is visible inside that brand.

-Each post on the calendar shows the channel, the scheduled time, the brand, and the lifecycle state: Draft, Scheduled, Published, or Failed.
+Each post on the brand calendar shows the channel, the scheduled time, and the lifecycle state: Draft, Scheduled, Published, or Failed.
 Click into a post to see the full caption, image, hashtags, and first comment.

 Scheduling is timezone-aware per brand.
 A brand based in New York schedules in Eastern.
 A brand based in London schedules in GMT.
-The same workspace can run brands in different timezones without manual offset math.
+The same tenant can contain brands in different timezones without manual offset math.

 Auto-publishing ships approved posts at the scheduled time.
-Apaya handles the platform-specific publish flow for LinkedIn long-form posts, Instagram carousels, Facebook stories, and X threads.
+Apaya handles the platform-specific publish flow for LinkedIn long-form posts, Instagram carousels, Facebook stories, X threads, and TikTok posts.
 Failed posts surface in the queue for review and retry.

 For posts that need to ship outside the schedule, Publish Now triggers an immediate publish from the post management view.

-The director opens the multi-brand calendar Monday morning.
-Filters to brand A. Sees the week’s scheduled posts on LinkedIn, Instagram, Facebook, and X.
+The director opens brand A Monday morning.
+The brand calendar shows the week’s scheduled posts on LinkedIn, Instagram, Facebook, X, and TikTok.

-A Wednesday post is going to land in the middle of a corporate launch from another brand.
+A Wednesday post is going to land too close to a customer announcement.
 The director drags it to Thursday.
 Saves the change.

-A Tuesday post on brand B failed to publish overnight.
+A Tuesday post on brand C failed to publish overnight.
 Instagram returned a media format error.
-The director opens the post, swaps the image to one from the brand’s asset library, and clicks retry.
+The director opens that brand’s post, swaps the image to one from the brand’s asset library, and clicks retry.
 The post ships within a few minutes.

 The whole pass takes 20 minutes.
 No platform switching.
 No logging in to four social tools.